VKleinSousa/RBPseg/README.md

 ## Superposition and Chain Pairing

 ### **Superposition**
 In some cases—most often with beta-sandwich domains or helix-coil-helix domains—the consecutive domain may be superimposed with the wrong directionality, leading to a misaligned and incorrect assembly.
+Run the validation module to verify the quality of your merging.

 #### **Recommendations to resolve this issue:**
 - **Adjust the segmentation parameters:**